thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-actions.md

         title: 'Enter dashboard edit mode and click "Edit widget" icon to enter the editing mode of the widget;'
     1:
         image: /images/user-guide/ui/widgets/actions/guide/add-action-9-pe.png
-        title: 'Go to the "Actions" tab.
-Right now, this tab is empty, but later it will display all created actions.
+        title: 'Navigate to the "Actions" tab.
+Currently, it is empty, but later all created actions will be displayed here.
 Click "plus" icon to open an "Add action" window;'
     2:
         image: /images/user-guide/ui/widgets/actions/guide/add-action-10-pe.png
         title: 'Here you must configure a new action by entering a name, specifying the action source, and selecting the action type.
 Further action configuration will depend on the selected action type.
 Then, click "Add" to proceed;'